 Part of Milwaukee’s wastewater system uses an anaerobic digester where bacteria and other microbes, known as archaea, digest sewage in enclosed tanks.
 As the waste is broken down, the microbes release methane, which is captured and used by the sewerage district to generate energy for its operations.

 Emerson’s breakthrough InSinkErator Evolution Excel® disposals can grind nearly all food scraps, including orange and banana peels, celery, corn cobs, potato peels, and even rib bones, without clogs or jams, helping the Milwaukee Metropolitan Sewerage District convert more of its residents’ food waste into an unending source of electricity.

 The City of Bay Village, Ohio is a community of 17,000 residents located 15 miles west of Cleveland on Lake Erie’s southern shore.
 The city prides itself on being just far enough off of the beaten path to provide a safe, healthy and peaceful environment of suburban living.

 Protecting the quality of the city’s drinking water supply is paramount.
 But like thousands of other communities, Bay Village’s city government must maintain an aging potable and waste water system infrastructure with limited taxpayer dollars.
-That’s why Bay Village has turned to Emerson Professional Tools and its RIDGID® brand for help.
+That’s why Bay Village has turned to Emerson and its RIDGID® brand for help.